Quinoa served alongside vegan Indian food.

 Quinoa is naturally coated with a bitter substance to protect against insects, so always use a fine strainer to rinse your quinoa prior to cooking.

-Add salt and seasonings (Italian-style dried herbs work well.)
-If you wish, you can simultaneously also add some finely-chopped potatoes or carrots.
+Preparation couldn’t be simpler: measure out 1 part quinoa to 1.75 parts water.
+Inspect for pebbles and foreign objects, then thoroughly rinse it in a fine strainer.
+Put the water in a pot and bring to a boil, then add the quinoa and your favorite seasonings (Italian-style dried herbs work well.)
+If you wish, you can simultaneously also add some finely-chopped potatoes or carrots prior to cooking.
 Reduce heat to low and cover.
 Fifteen minutes later you’ll have a pot of perfectly-cooked quinoa.
 Fluff with a fork before serving.

 For further reading: please see our rice, protein, and beans pages.